thomashirtz/noisy-networks/README.md

     return F.linear(x, weight=self.mu_weight, bias=self.mu_bias)
 ```

 In the case of the Independent version, be careful to not input a tuple into the `torch.FloatTensor(features)`, otherwise it will create a tensor with those values.
-Instead, it is possible to unpack them `torch.FloatTensor(*features)`
+Instead, it is possible to unpack them `torch.FloatTensor(*features)`.